karlomikus/zapis/README.md

 Easy to setup and use, single person note taking app.
 Just drop in folder containing your markdown file and start typing.

-## Design decisions
+## Features / Design decisions
+- Low on features, just basic note taking
+- Open to suggestions, but at the end it's just my personal note taking app
-- Easy to use in browser editor
+- Easy to use in browser markdown editor
-- Allow for user defined editors
 - Drop in any folder containing text files and index them